couchbase/cbft/docs/index.md

     ./cbft -server http://localhost:8091

-Note: cbft defaults to using the directory named "data" as its data directory.
-You can change this using the ```-dataDir``` command-line parameter.
+Note: cbft defaults to using a directory named "data" as its data directory, which it will create in the current working directory if it does not exist yet.
+You can change the data directory path by using the ```-dataDir``` command-line parameter.

 ## The web admin UI